-Additional height stated in Section 5 may be considered depending on the extent of community benefit provided by a proposed development.
-This is discretionary and would only apply when the development achieves the development requirements set out in Section 5 of this Plan.
+Bonus height stated in Section 5 may be considered depending on the extent of community benefit provided by a proposed development.

-To calculate the additional discretionary height, the following is undertaken in order:
+To calculate the bonus height, the following is undertaken in order:

-- a The proposal is assessed against, and must satisfy, all Mandatory Criteria. - b The proposal is assessed against the Additional Criteria, listed below, and must achieve 50 points to be considered for 2 additional storeys above the acceptable height; or 100 points to be considered for the maximum height listed in Part 1, Clause 5. - c The proposal is assessed against the General Objectives and Sub-Precinct Objectives to ensure that the additional height and community benefits do not contradict the intent of this Structure Plan. - d The proposal is means-tested against the City's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of proposed new or upgraded community infrastructure items. - de The decision-maker determines appropriate conditions to ensure the proposal delivers the requirements of the additional and mandatory criteria.
+- a The proposal is assessed against, and must satisfy, all Mandatory Criteria. - b The proposal is assessed against the Additional Criteria, listed below, and must achieve 50 points. - c The proposal is assessed against the General Objectives and Sub-Precinct Objectives to ensure that the additional height and community benefits do not contradict the intent of this Structure Plan. - d The proposal is means-tested against the City's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of proposed new or upgraded community infrastructure items.